certdao/certdao-docs/WalletCreators.md

 Integration with `certDAO` is simple.
 All you need to do is add a few lines of code to your wallet or interface.

 ### Integration example:

 ```
 // Add integration example
 ```

-Please reach out on discord if you have any questions!
+Please reach out on discord!